Waltzing Matilda

 1. Click the "play" icon and you will hear the piece played electronically, and as it plays, the cursor will lead your vision through the piece.
 Read the text as you listen to the music.

-2. Click the "Hear Choir with Real Player" link (upper right hand corner) to hear a choral ensemble sing the piece.
+2. Click the "Hear Choir Audio" link (upper right hand corner) to hear a choral ensemble sing the piece.
 Use the Sibelius "page" icon to move the pages of the engraved copy manually as you listen.
 Do not click the "play" icon while the ensemble is singing or you will hear both renditions simultaneously.
-Download Real Player.

 The three-part setting is presented in this choral rendition.